National Geographic tracking artificial tusks with the help of Telemetry Solutions

 “To follow my artificial tusks from the jungle to their final destination, I need a tracking device capable of transmitting exact locations without dead zones.
 It needs to be durable and small enough to fit inside the cavities George Dante would make in the blocks of resin and lead that formed the tusks.

 Quintin Kermeen, 51, based in Concord, California, has the credentials, and the personality, I’m looking for.
 Kermeen started in the radio-tracking business when he was 15 and has since built electronic trackers and collars for wildlife from Andean bears to California condors to Tasmanian devils.
-He designed a GPS tracker that the U.S. Geological Survey embedded in live Burmese pythons to monitor the invasive snakes in the Florida Everglades.
-For his Judas pig project, he built GPS satellite collars to enable pest control authorities in New Zealand to send feral pigs into the bush and locate their invasive piggy friends.
+Next, he designed a GPS tracker that the U.S. Geological Survey embedded in live Burmese pythons to monitor the invasive snakes in the Florida Everglades.
+Kermeen also built GPS satellite collars to enable pest control authorities in New Zealand to send feral pigs into the bush and locate their invasive piggy friends for his Judas pig project.
 We meet over Skype.

 After months of tinkering, Kermeen’s final bespoke ivory-tracking device arrives in the mail.
 It consists of a battery capable of lasting more than a year, a GPS receiver, an Iridium satellite transceiver, and a temperature sensor” – Bryan Christy National Geographic Magazine September 2015